-Figure 49 shows the ADF7021 in a configuration where the internal Rx/Tx switch is used with a combined LNA/PA matching network.
-This is the configuration used on the EVAL-ADF7021DB evaluation boards.
+Figure 50 shows the ADF7021-N in a configuration where the internal Rx/Tx switch is used with a combined LNA/PA matching network.
+This is the configuration used on the EVAL-ADF7021-NDBxx evaluation board.
 For most applications, the slight performance degradation of 1 dB to 2 dB caused by the internal Rx/Tx switch is acceptable, allowing the user to take advantage of the cost saving potential of this solution.
 The design of the combined matching network must compensate for the reactance presented by the networks in the Tx and the Rx paths, taking the state of the Rx/Tx switch into consideration.

-Figure 49.
-ADF7021 with Internal Rx/Tx Switch
+Figure 50.
+ADF7021-N with Internal Rx/Tx Switch

 The procedure typically requires several iterations until an acceptable compromise has been reached.
-The successful implementation of a combined LNA/PA matching network for the ADF7021 is critically dependent on the availability of an accurate electrical model for the PCB.
+The successful implementation of a combined LNA/PA matching network for the ADF7021-N is critically dependent on the availability of an accurate electrical model for the PCB.
 In this context, the use of a suitable CAD package is strongly recommended.
-To avoid this effort, a small form-factor reference design for the ADF7021 is provided, including matching and harmonic filter components.
+To avoid this effort, a small form-factor reference design for the ADF7021-N is provided, including matching and harmonic filter components.
 The design is on a 2-layer PCB to minimize cost.
-Gerber files are available on the product page at www.analog.com/ADF7021.
+Gerber files are available at www.analog.com.